-JTHERE are nearly 90 Crippled Children on the register, who are visited from time to time by a number of sympathetic ladies and gentlemen.
+MHERE are nearly 90 Crippled Children on the register, who are visited from time to time by a number of sympathetic ladies and gentlemen.
 Some of these children have been supplied with Surgical Appliances, Spinal Carriages, and Clothes, through the Ragged School Union, and many have been sent away for a fortnight's holiday by the seaside or in the country.

-During the winter months Cripple Parlours are held once a fortnight at the School, when toys and games are enjoyed and a little brightness is thrown into their lives, and our subscribers would be delighted to see the hearty way in which many of these poor afflicted ones enter into the games and seem for a while to forget their infirmities.
+the School, when toys and games are enjoyed and a little brightness is thrown into their lives, and our subscribers would be delighted to see the hearty way in which many of these poor afflicted ones enter into the games and seem for a while to forget their infirmities.